sendwithus/battlesnake/README.md

 * If you want to collect a Bounty Snake prize you have to go to the company booth that is hosting that snake and challenge them to a duel.
 The company will run the battle and if your snake is victorious you will be awarded the prize.
 Each snake will have different win conditions so come prepared.

 #### When should I show up?
-* If you want to attend the morning tutorial you need to be at the Conference Centre by 9:00 am.
-If you don't plan on being at the morning tutorial you need to start registering your team and check-in individually at 10:00 am.
-Orientation starts at 11:00am sharp.
+* Check in and team registration will open at 8:30 am for folks attending the morning tutorial (9:00-10:00am).
+If you are not attending the tutorial, please arrive by 10:00am to check in and register your team.
+Orientation starts at 10:30am sharp.

 ## Contributing